 Your therapist/case manager will communicate with your outpatient treatment team before treatment begins to discuss the goals for treatment.
 They will consult during treatment to discuss your progress and at discharge.

 If I am being treated on the inpatient unit or in the residential program, can I have visitors?

 Due to the COVID-19 pandemic, visitation is limited at this time.
 We are constantly monitoring local infection rates and adjust our visitation policy to accommodate visitation while also keeping our patients and staff safe.
 Please contact the Admissions Department for up-to-date visitation policy.

 Who can come visit?

 Visitation Policy: It is the policy of Walden Behavioral Care to promote patient-centered care while maintaining appropriate therapeutic activity and without compromising the safety of patients, staff and visitors.
 Walden Behavioral Care is committed to ensuring that all visitors enjoy full and equal visitation privileges consistent with patient preferences and will not restrict, limit, or deny visitation privileges on the basis of race, color, national origin, religion, sex, gender identity, gender expression, sexual orientation or disability.

 Visitation Policy Purpose: To support patient success by allowing visitation from individuals with whom they have designated which can include but is not limited to, spouses, domestic/life partners (including same-sex domestic/life partners), family members and friends.

 What can visitors bring?

 Please click here to see a complete list of what you, your friends and family can and can’t bring into the inpatient and residential treatment settings.
-After reviewing the list, if you have further questions, contact the Alcott Unit nurse’s station at 781-647-6732.
+After reviewing the list, if you have further questions, please contact your program’s location directly.